About | ECGI Board | History | ECGI Articles (English) | ECGI Articles (French) | Research Committees | Founder Members

 8.1 The membership of any Member of the Association, or fellowship, shall terminate:

-• upon decease, incapacity or insolvency of an individual;
+• upon death, incapacity or insolvency of an individual;

 • upon voluntary or forced dissolution, or liquidation of a legal entity or association;